-Titles are the most vital area to consider when executing an SEO long tail or SEO short tail strategy.
+For SEO experts in the UK, titles are the most vital area to consider when executing an SEO long tail or SEO short tail strategy.
 Text tagged as H1 or H2 is given particular importance when search engines are calculating the relevance of your content to any given search.

 It is best practice to subdivide down to H3 in order to ensure that focus is properly weighted.
 It is less important, however, to get your keywords in H3 titles than in your H2 and H1.
 You are only allowed one H1 tag, make it count.

 It used to be common practice to tag your entire blog or website as H1 in order to maximise its relevance to algorithms.
 This is a bad idea.
 Modern search engines take the length of titles and keyword density into account.

 Be conscious of the version of HTML you are using.
 HTML5 made changes to subheading structures.
 There are a number of resources that provide a detailed breakdown of HTML heading usage (hobo, Yoast) and tools you can access to cross-check your code (W3 Validator, SEO Review Tools).

 In addition to making sure that your keywords are included in titles, it is important to scatter them throughout the text.
 But, don’t go overboard.

 Over-stuffing keywords can negatively impact readability.
 It can also get you flagged as spam.
 The exact threshold at which overdensity hurts your search engine ranking is unknown.
 A loose goal of 2% keyword density within text (one in fifty words) is a practical aim that will increase results without damaging your ranking or readability.

 Trying to fill your website with keywords coded to be the same colour as the background, behind a picture or off the page, may seem like a good idea — but, modern search engines will detect this and penalise you for it.